TheInvoker/Duplex-Sandboxed-Iframe-Listener/README.md

 Create an iframe that can post and listen, and add to DOM:
 ```
+// params are source and sandbox flags
-var ifr = iframeListener.getSandBoxedIframe("childpage.html", "allow-forms allow-modals allow-scripts allow-popups"); // params are source and sandbox flags
+var ifr = DSIL.getSandBoxedIframe("childpage.html", "allow-forms allow-modals allow-scripts allow-popups");
 document.body.appendChild(ifr); // ifr is a normal iframe DOM element
 ```

 Use an existing iframe:
 ```
+// params are source and sandbox flags
-var ifr = iframeListener.setSandBoxedIframe(iframe, "allow-forms allow-modals allow-scripts allow-popups"); // params are source and sandbox flags
+var ifr = DSIL.setSandBoxedIframe(iframe, "allow-forms allow-modals allow-scripts allow-popups");
 document.body.appendChild(ifr); // ifr is a normal iframe DOM element
 ```

 Send data to child:
 ```
-ifl.postMessageToChild(iframes, "myevent_forchild", "some data", data => { // only sends once its load event runs which only happens when you add it to the DOM, iframes is an array of iframes
+// only sends once its load event runs which only happens when you add it to the DOM
+// iframes is an iframe or an array of iframes
+ifl.toChild(iframes, "myevent_forchild", "some data", data => {
 	alert(data);
 });
 ```

 Send data to parent:
 ```
-ifl.postMessageToParent("myevent_forparent", "some data", data => {
+ifl.toParent("myevent_forparent", "some data", data => {
 	alert(data);
 });
 ```